-Finding a job with a tour company has many advantages if your primary aim is to travel – particularly if you’re doing it on a budget, as you can benefit from perks such as free transport and accommodation.
-The job does require a certain amount of responsibility as well as excellent organisational skills, and you’ll be hard-pressed to finding a tour company that will accept you without experience or qualifications.
-The good news, though, is that most prospective employers will offer extensive training before sending you off on your first tour.
-During your first year on the job, you’ll also be given the chance to find your feet by visiting one destination repeatedly; after that, a clear head, a knack for dealing with fastidious passengers and a suitably amiable but knowledgeable manner are essential.
+Finding a job with a tour company has many advantages if your primary aim is to travel.
+Especially if you’re doing it on a budget, as you can benefit from perks such as free transport and accommodation.
+The job does require a certain amount of responsibility as well as excellent organisational skills, and you’ll be hard-pressed to find a tour company that will accept you without experience or qualifications.
+The good news though, is that most prospective employers will offer extensive training before sending you off on your first tour.
+During your first year on the job, you’ll also be given the chance to find your feet by visiting one destination repeatedly.
+A clear head, a knack for dealing with fastidious passengers and a suitably amiable but knowledgeable manner are also essential.

 8. Cruise ship employment

 There’s no easier, more versatile or more comfortable way of fulfilling your globe-trotting ambitions by working on a cruise ship.
-Cruise liners offer a wide variety of exciting career opportunities whatever your skill or profession, ranging from chef work, to openings in beauty salons and spas, to professional casino dealing.
-Along with more than adequate accommodation, crew will also benefit from employee discounts on services and products available on the cruise ship, as well as get the chance to mingle with hundreds of different nationalities on a daily basis.
+Cruise liners offer a wide variety of exciting career opportunities whatever your skill or profession.
+These range from chef work, to openings in beauty salons and spas, to professional casino dealing.
+Along with more than adequate accommodation, the crew will also benefit from employee discounts on services and products available on the cruise ship.
+You’ll also get the chance to mingle with hundreds of different nationalities on a daily basis.
 You can obtain the required documentation, such as travel visas and seafarer certificates, during the job application process.

 9. Merchant mariner

-If you’re in possession of a good pair of sea legs, life at sea is definitely worth considering; but, if you don’t quite fancy the glamour of a cruise ship, you could always get your hands dirty instead.
-The life of a merchant mariner can be just as exciting if you don’t mind sailing in all sorts of weather, but it’s not just a matter of booking a place on the next cargo ship.
-Getting qualified is an absolute prerequisite, and one you should pursue only if you are completely sure this is the career you want – the job entails extended periods of time at sea, sometimes dangerous conditions, as well as stops as some of the more obscure countries.
-Some companies require at least three years of experience before they’ll consider recruiting you – you can get these by signing up as unlicensed deckhand.
+If you’re in possession of a good pair of sea legs, life at sea is definitely worth considering.
+If you don’t quite fancy the glamour of a cruise ship, you could always get your hands dirty instead.
+The life of a merchant mariner can be just as exciting if you don’t mind sailing in all sorts of weather.
+But it’s not just a matter of booking a place on the next cargo ship.
+Getting qualified is an absolute prerequisite and one you should pursue only if you are completely sure this is the career you want.
+The job entails extended periods of time at sea, sometimes dangerous conditions, as well as stops at some of the more obscure countries.
+Some companies require at least three years of experience before they’ll consider recruiting you.
+You can get these by signing up as an unlicensed deckhand.

 10. Virtual assistant

 With so many companies taking the plunge towards the online, it comes as no surprise that virtual jobs will be created as a result.
 The job of a virtual assistant is similar to that of an office administrator – except that you can do it all from the comfort of your own home (or hotel!).
-While excellent time management skills, an ability to organize and a basic knowledge of Office applications is usually necessary, the good news is that little or no qualifications are necessary, though experience in a similar field will be considered an asset.
+Excellent time management skills, an ability to organize and a basic knowledge of Office applications are usually necessary.
+The good news is that little or no qualifications are necessary and is a quick way to jump in and make money online.
+Of course, experience in a similar field will be considered an asset.